biotope/biotope-element/docs/lifecycle.md

 order:
   1. constructor
   2. connectedCallback
-  3. attributeChangedCallback
+  3. attributeChangedCallback (if any attributes are present)
   4. render
   5. rendered

-When a component is rendered and idle on the page and one of its attributes gets changed, these hooks are called in this order:
+When a component is rendered and idle on the page and one of its attributes changes, these hooks are called in this order:
   1. attributeChangedCallback
   2. render
   3. rendered

 When the component is removed from the page, only the `disconnectedCallback` hooks gets triggered.

-We will be providing a simple explanation and simple examples of how all of these hooks work, when they are called and what you should be doing on each one.
-This does not replace however any Web Components documentation out there.
+Below we provide a simple explanation and simple examples of how all of these hooks work, when they are called and what you should be doing on each one.
+This however does not replace any Web Component hook documentation.

 ## constructor
 Simple enough to understand - just a class constructor.

-This is the point of entry for the creation of the instance of your component.
+This is the point of entry point for the creation of the instance of your component.
 Here are some examples of things you can/should do in this function:
   - bind functions to the `this` context;
   - apply any needed function debouncing;